joelittlejohn/lein-h2/README.md

 A Leiningen plugin to start an [H2 server](http://www.h2database.com/html/tutorial.html#using_server) in tcp mode.

+It's great to use the in-memory or file mode for H2 when you're running tests in process.
+There's no need for wrappers, helpers or plugins for this.
+Sometimes though, you need to interact with the database from more than one process, and now you need H2's tcp server to run on its own. lein-h2 can help you run the tcp server without having to download and invoke jars manually.

 ## Usage

 Put `[lein-h2 "0.1.0"]` into the `:plugins` vector of your project.clj.